 The following is a hand-picked list of the best horror movies on Netflix and Amazon Prime Video you should – no, need to – watch right now.

-They are the titles on Netflix and Amazon that will induce fear but as you will see, fear takes different forms.
-Sometimes it's foreboding, sometimes it's mixed with comedy, other times it's bloody and brutal.
+All these Netflix and Amazon titles will induce fear, but as you'll see, fear takes different forms: sometimes it's foreboding, sometimes it's mixed with comedy, other times it's bloody and brutal.

 And then there's that other fear: the fear that you have missed off some damn good movies from a list.
 If that's the case, then let us know.